Project Hail Mary by Andy Weir

 About Andy Weir

-Andy Weir is a former software engineer and the author of two novels, The Martian, Artemis, Project Hail Mary, and the graphic novel Cheshire Crossing.
+Andy Weir is a former software engineer and the author of three novels, The Martian, Artemis, Project Hail Mary, and the graphic novel Cheshire Crossing.
 He currently lives in California.
 Visit the author’s website →